 • employment; and

 The DDA requires that appropriate changes be made to provide access.
 Where this does not occur, a person can take legal action through the Australian Human Rights Commission (AHRC) or the Federal Court.

 Metro recognises that people with disabilities and other access challenges comprise a significant part of the community and, as such, are an important focus of our service and its development.
 This Disability Action Plan 2011 – 2022 (DAP) builds on work previously undertaken to create a long-term plan, and was comprehensively reviewed in 2017 to ensure it remains relevant to changes in the needs of the community, legislation, technology and infrastructure.

 This is an important strategic planning document and guides how Metro will continue to improve access to services and ensure the needs of people with disabilities and other access challenges are considered and addressed in all areas of its operations.

 The DAP identifies access barriers to Metro’s services and facilities, outlines actions and responsibility for removing the barriers, and explains how Metro will monitor achievement against the plan.

 Key objectives of the DAP are to:

-• provide a framework for Metro to employ in working towards provision of accessible and equitable services in all areas of it’s business;
+- provide a framework for Metro to use in working towards provision of accessible and equitable services in all areas of its business;

 To download a copy of Metro’s Disability Action Plan 2011-2022, and read more about the Act and Metro’s responsibilities under it, click the link below: